g-savitha/portfolio/content/en/posts/recursion-base-cases.md

 ---

-If this was helpful to you, please Share this article so that it reaches others as well.
-To get my latest articles straight to your inbox, please subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) .
-You can also follow me on twitter [@gsavitha\_](https://twitter.com/gsavitha_).
+If you found this helpful, please give a shoutout to [@gsavitha_](https://twitter.com/gsavitha_) and share this article to help others.
+For more articles like this, subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) and get the latest updates straight to your inbox.